 Choosing an appropriate cryptocurrency exchange for leveraged trading is hard.
 There are not many choices at the time in the space for leveraged trading to note.
 However, the selection between the few options can often make or break a trader’s career before it’s even started.
 With the continued growth of cryptocurrencies and the emergence of multiple unknown exchanges.
 We believe finding the perfect exchange is often a daunting task.
 Hence this is especially true if you want to trade with leverage.

 In the recent past two particular exchanges have gained significant prominence in the industry.
 They are BitMEX (as the market leader) and Deribit (as a new challenger).
 In this article, we are going to look at a critical comparison between these two exchanges.

-BitMEX or Bitcoin Mercantile Exchange is a peer to peer trading platform that allows leveraged contracts in Bitcoin.
+BitMEX or Bitcoin Mercantile Exchange is a peer-to-peer trading platform that allows leveraged contracts in Bitcoin.
 BitMEX combines margin trading and derivatives of crypto assets for traders.
-The company was founded in 2014 by HDR Global Trading Limited and is currently the world’s largest Bitcoin futures and derivatives market by trading volume.
+The company was founded in 2014 by HDR Global Trading Limited.
+Bitmex is currently the world’s largest Bitcoin futures and derivatives market by trading volume.
 It has its headquarters in Hong Kong, China.